VALUES

 Description

-computes a row value or set of row values specified by value expressions.
+VALUES computes a row value or set of row values specified by value expressions.
 It is most commonly used to generate a "constant table" within a larger command, but it can be used on its own.

 If multiple rows are specified, they must all contain the same number of elements.
-The data types for the resulting table columns are decided by combining the types from the expressions in that column, following the rules used for UNION
+The data types for the resulting table columns are decided by combining the types from the expressions in that column, following the rules used for UNION.

 Parameters